ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 show tables;
 ```

-Let's run a SQL command now to verify that the owner that we added through the application is indeed in the database (copy and paste box below image):
+Let's run a SQL command now to verify that the owner that you added through the application is indeed in the database (copy and paste box below image):

 ![mysql owner check](upandrunningimages/mysqlowners.png)